Winter Safety Tips

 - Have the right equipment.
-On top of the proper clothes, it’s important to have the proper equipment.
-Make sure to wear sun protection as snow can reflect up to 80% of the sun’s ultraviolet rays.
-Wear shoes with a good fit that will not restrict blood flow to your feet and have a good sole that will provide traction in the snow, rubber sole is best.
+Aside from wearing the proper clothes, it’s important to have the proper equipment.
+Make sure to wear sun protection, as snow can reflect up to 80% of the sun’s ultraviolet rays.
+Wear shoes with a good fit that will not restrict blood flow to your feet and have a good sole that will provide traction in the snow.
+A rubber sole is best.

-- Make sure that your car is winter ready with all the proper fluids topped off, winter tires with good tread, and a cold-weather kit including items such as blanket, folding shovel, first aid kit, flashlight and bagged salt or sand.
-Watch weather reports to know the conditions you’re heading in to and try to keep a half a tank of gas at all times.
+- Make sure that your car is winter-ready with all the proper fluids topped off, winter tires with good tread, and a cold-weather kit including items such as blanket, folding shovel, first aid kit, flashlight and bagged salt or sand.
+Watch weather reports to know the conditions and try to keep at least a half tank of gas at all times.

-- Everything takes more time in the snow and ice so turn, accelerate and decelerate slowly giving your car time to gain traction.
-While approaching a hill, try to get a little inertia beforehand so that it can help you.
-There’s nothing worse than trying to power up a hill and just spinning your wheels on the ice.
+- Everything takes more time in the snow and ice, so turn, accelerate, and decelerate slowly, giving your car time to gain traction.
+While approaching a hill, try to get a little inertia beforehand.
+There’s nothing worse than trying to power up a hill and spinning your wheels on the ice.

 - Don’t panic.
 In the event of running your car off the road, remain calm.
-Asses the situation, can you get a little traction under your drive tires with either sand, chains or even your floor mats?
-Use a shovel or any tool handy to remove snow around the tires and gently accelerate to gain traction.
+Asses the situation - can you get a little traction under your drive tires with either sand, chains or your floor mats?
+Use a shovel or any tool that's handy to remove snow around the tires and gently accelerate to gain traction.
 If you’re stuck in the snow, stay in your vehicle while awaiting help, but be sure to clear your exhaust pipe before you start the engine.